 It became apparent early on that there would need to be some changes before allowing patient use: switch to Occulus Quest 2 wireless headsets and controllers to reduce risk factor and increase usability some additional audio work for both environments some additional interactions with animals some tweaking to the research protocol and forms

 The switch to Occulus Quest 2 headsets is a major factor.
 When we officially proposed and procured the project wireless VR was not available but the delay has meant that the industry has moved along.
 The wireless sets are:

 - no longer require light boxes to be installed in the sensory room easier to store and set up.

-We are glad to report that the procurement of the new hardware is in progress and the environment enhancements have been scheduled.
-We anticipate that everything will be complete by mid December.
+We are glad to report that the procurement of the new hardwarehas been completed and the environment enhancements have been installed.

-We are proposing to carry out additional final training week commencing 11 January 2021 and an open day for sponsors, supporters and our Exec Team in December (within Covid guidelines).
-The first patients will start using the sets from 18 January.
+We are proposing to carry out additional final training week commencing June 2021 and an open day for sponsors, supporters and our Exec Team shortly after (within Covid guidelines).
+The first patients will start using the sets from mid June 2021.
 There will also be a press day scheduled once patients and staff have had some experience with the environments.

 Get a first look at the 3 films that have been created for the SERCH VR environments that will be deployed in the Sowenna Unit in January.
 The films are 2D versions of the environments.

 If anyone requires more information on CFT and VR please contact: firstname.lastname@example.org